digesaremarco/DLA/README.md

 - All labs are implemented in **PyTorch**
 - Notebooks are compatible with **Google Colab**
 - The project shows a gradual progression from traditional CNN architectures to modern Transformers like BERT

+---

+## 💡 AI Tools Used

+- **ChatGPT** was used to resolve minor bugs, clarify implementation doubts, and assist in formatting this README.
+- **GitHub Copilot** was used to speed up code writing by providing intelligent code completions and suggestions.